About the GMO tables

 In addition to licences, there is also a “GMO Register”.
 The Regulator can decide that certain dealings previously authorised by a licence may be included in the GMO Register.
 Dealings on the GMO register no longer require a licence, they can be conducted by anyone.

-The following table provides summary information about DIR licences issued by the Gene Technology Regulator for commercial release of GM vaccines, and contains links to detailed documentation relating to each application and assessment, including licence conditions.
+The following table provides summary information about DIR licences issued by the Gene Technology Regulator for commercial therapeutic GMOs, and contains links to detailed documentation relating to each application and assessment, including licence conditions.

 |Licence No||Australian Product Name||Organisation||Parent Organism||Target Disease Common Name||Issue Date||Licence Status|

 |DIR 125||Zoetis Australia Research & Manufacturing Pty Ltd||Escherichia coli||18 Dec 2014||Current|